Mayflower Cruises & Tours

 “We’re monitoring it every day,” said Patel.
 “We know the hotels will be available and clean, and as we go through this process and understand more, we may change our thoughts on how we want to restart programs.”

-Looking towards 2021, Patel notes that because they plan 18-19 months out, the firm already had a fair amount of ’21 bookings before this started.
-With a big chunk of their 2020 business moved over to 2021, parts of next year are doing better overall than where they were last year at this time.
+Looking towards the future, Patel notes that Mayflower offers a diverse array of trips to all corners of the world.
+Because their travelers plan 18-19 months out, the firm already had a fair amount of future bookings before this started.
+With a big chunk of their business moved over to the future, parts of next year are doing better overall than where they were last year at this time.

 Mayflower has juggled its product line-up, adding new domestic product and increasing space on more popular tours.
 Fortunately, their catalog was not printed so they were able to shift tours on the fly.